Gustavo Nescau

-Gustavo Henrique Alves Silva (born 12 March 2000), known as Gustavo Nescau or simply Gustavo, is a Brazilian professional footballer who plays as a forward for Ferroviária, on loan from Cuiabá.
+Gustavo Henrique Alves Silva (born 12 March 2000), known as Gustavo Nescau or simply Gustavo, is a Brazilian professional footballer who plays as a forward for Bucheon FC 1995.

 Club career

 Born in Piracicaba, São Paulo, Gustavo only joined a youth setup in 2019 with Rio Claro, at the age of 19.
 He was subsequently invited to join the under-20 side of Marília, where he impressed and was promoted to the main squad for the 2020 season.

 Gustavo made his senior debut on 2 October 2020, coming on as a late substitute in a 1–1 Campeonato Paulista Série A3 home draw against Desportivo Brasil.
 In the 2020 Copa Paulista, he became a regular starter, scoring eight goals and being the competition's top goalscorer as his side reached the Finals.

 After a frustrated negotiation with an Emirati club, Gustavo was again Marília's top scorer in the 2021 Paulista Série A3, with seven goals.
 On 3 June 2021, he moved to Série A side Cuiabá on loan until December.

 On 17 September 2021, after impressing with the under-23 side, Gustavo signed a permanent three-year contract with the Dourado.
 He made his top flight debut three days later, replacing Rafael Elias in a 2–2 home draw against Fluminense.

 On 14 January 2023, Nescau announcement officially signing transfer to J1 promoted club, Albirex Niigata for ahead of 2023 season.